hasura/ekg-prometheus/Tutorial.md

 ```

 Although you will need to use some type-level features of Haskell when
-using the `ekg-core` API, you will not need a solid understanding of
+using the `ekg-prometheus` API, you will not need a solid understanding
-type-level programming.
-You can use `ekg-core` proficiently just by
+of type-level programming.
+You can use `ekg-prometheus` proficiently
-copying the examples presented in this tutorial.
+just by copying the examples presented in this tutorial.

 For those who have used the original `ekg-core` library, Hasura's fork
 adds the following features:

-* dimensional/tagged metrics (in the style of Prometheus), and
+* dimensional/tagged metrics (Prometheus labels), and
 * dynamic metrics (the ability to deregister and reregister metrics).

 ## Overview